nicolashainaux/mathmaker/docs/include/overview.rst

 polib, PyYAML and python-daemon).

 .. note::
-    FreeBSD users, check how to fix mathmaker install if it stops with an error in python-daemon install, in `the complete documentation <http://mathmaker.readthedocs.io/en/master/user_doc.html#python-daemon-error-at-install>`__
+    Check how to fix install if it stops with an error in python-daemon install, in `the complete documentation <http://mathmaker.readthedocs.io/en/master/user_doc.html#python-daemon-error-at-install>`__

 Basic use
 ---------